Service charges

 Why are you increasing my Grounds Maintenance charge when you have not been delivering the service?

-We’ve worked to ensure that the projections made in these areas reflect the up-to-date costs that we have incurred, using newly procured contract information and billing received.
-We are undergoing a remapping exercise of all our schemes to ensure that our contractors and customers are clear on what will be delivered under these services, providing clear guidance on the standard to which customers can hold us to account and to help maintain happy, healthy communities.
+We’ve worked to ensure that the projections made in these areas reflect the up-to-date costs that we have incurred, using contract information and billing received.
+We are undergoing a remapping exercise of all our schemes to ensure that our contractors and customers are clear on what will be delivered under these services and have provided clear guidance on the standard to which customers can hold us to account and to help maintain happy, healthy communities.

 How does Stonewater procure services that are value for money?

 We’re constantly looking for the best value through our procurement process.
-An example of this would be our grounds maintenance service, which was procured this year.
-Even though quotes were higher than previous years, (driven by the national economic climate), we managed to keep the increase below inflation, which is reflected in the current charges for customers.
+An example of this would be our energy contracts, which are procured each year.

 We take all appropriate steps to keep the costs of services as low as possible and appoint suppliers we believe offer the best value for money, but this may not always be the lowest price.

-Legal rights around service charges and customers’ agreements with us
+Legal rights around service charges and your agreements with us

 Why are fixed service charges not mentioned in my tenancy agreement?